kamaradclimber/vigieau/README.md

 ## Installation

-It must be used as a custom repository via hacs.
+It must be used as a custom repository via HACS.

 ## Configuration